 To meet the future service demands for our agency, the planning team utilized information from consultant's reports, the Governor's Task Force on Historic Preservation town meetings, customer comment cards, conference focus groups, and the staff SWOT analysis to develop human resource strategies.
 The Executive Management Team, Human Resource Manager, and affected agency managers/supervisors look at current service levels and the staffing levels needed to maintain service delivery and then develop strategies to address these needs.
-Our Human Resources are what links us to the accomplishment of our mission, and therefore, we consistently develop a Human Resource goal in our Strategic Plan.
-Because of our veteran workforce we know our future holds challenges with the possibility of losing great corporate knowledge and skills.
-During the current budget situations the agency has lost 31% of our staff.
+Our Human Resource goal in our Strategic Plan.
+Because of our veteran workforce, we know our future holds challenges with the possibility of losing great corporate knowledge and skills.
+During the current budget situations the agency lost 31% of our staff.
 In addition, over the next five years 33% of the staff, including all of our executive management team and most of our senior managers, will be eligible to retire.
 With this challenge in mind, the agency is participating in the Office of Human Resources workforce-planning program.
 Our goal is to ensure we can retain or recruit senior management and technical expertise while maintaining or improving the agency's diversity.